kxrn0/fem_results_summary_component/README.md

 ### What I learned

 I learned how hard is to keep track of things without a framework.
-I should plan more throughly next time.
+I should plan more thoroughly next time.

 ## Author